JoeyDiMart/SetUpVPN/README.md

 8. run bash wireguard-install.sh to generate a new conf file for each person
 - I just grabbed everyone's initials so Joey DiMartino I created him a JD.conf

+## Note
+### Here's what the .conf will look like and the importance
+[Interface]
+Address = {subnet_mask_IPv4}, {subnet_mask_IPv6}  # IP would be different this is just mine
+DNS = 1.1.1.1, 1.0.0.1
+PrivateKey = something

+[Peer]
+PublicKey = Something
+PresharedKey = something
+AllowedIPs = 0.0.0.0/0, ::/0    # allows for peer-to-peer rather than only client to server, meaning you need this since your VM hosting the CTF will be a client as well

+Endpoint = 98.88.237.114:51820
+PersistentKeepalive = 25